2023

 Competitive Landscape

-This visualization show the product space at the HS4 level colored from blue to yellow.
-This mean that the more blue a dot/product is, the more China has comparative advantage over United States.
-Similarly, the more yellow a dot/product is, the more United States has comparative advantage over China.
+This visualization shows the product space at the HS4 level with the flags of China and United States.
+This means that a dot/product with the flag of China indicates it has a comparative advantage over United States.
+Similarly, a dot/product with the flag of United States indicates it has a comparative advantage over China.

 Have questions, comments, or concerns?